 Loss on disposal of assets, net.
-This represents losses recorded from selling or disposing of property and equipment or inventory.
-Sale proceeds are compared with the recorded net book value of the asset and the appropriate gain (loss) is recorded.
+This represents losses recorded from selling or disposing of midstream service assets, other fixed assets or inventory.
+Sale proceeds are compared with the recorded net book value of the asset and the appropriate gain (loss) is recorded and the cost and related accumulated depreciation and amortization are removed from the accounts.